 Not An Ideal Start

-The easy start was quickly dispelled when we found our premium room had no air conditioning, an imperceptible wifi signal and was right over the main entrance and the hotel restaurant.
-Apparently when a hotel claimed “climate control”, this did not guarantee air conditioning.
-We were gutted, especially with the fact our friend was winding us up as she was looking through the different types of fans to fit in her home!
-We remained skeptical that the town had told them to shut the AC off.
+The easy start was quickly dispelled when we found our premium room had no air conditioning, an imperceptible wifi signal and was right over the main entrance and hotel restaurant.
+Apparently when a hotel claimed “climate control”, air conditioning was not guaranteed.
+We remained skeptical that the town told them to shut the AC off.
 It was no joke when we awoke the next morning with a room at 30°C and 80% humidity.
-After 6 hours they solved the wifi problem by giving us a portable hotspot.
-The noise that first night was horrid and even they acknowledged the next day how bad it had been.
+After 6 hours they solved the wifi problem with a portable hotspot.
+The noise that first night was horrid and even they acknowledged the next day how bad it was.

 Not surprisingly, when the hotel emptied on Sunday afternoon, they quickly moved us to a room that was larger and off the main street.
 This kept the street noise down.
 But even in a near deserted town, the street cleaners started at 7am and the locals sat at the bar under our window until closing.
 The lack of air conditioning became a new red flag for us.
 And when we saw our next planned hotel similarly claimed “climate control”, we quickly cancelled and found another.

 To make matters worse, I managed to pick up a cold.
 I was sure it was partly due to the lack of fruit and veggies.
 It may have also been the public transit in Bologna or the train travel.
 But my snuffling nose and sore ears were not helped by the hot and humid conditions.
 David was not happy when he also got the cold.
 The good side of being a little sick was that we took it a little easy at this stop!